andrew/ultimate-awesome/README.md

 - [awesome-azure](https://github.com/dharmeshkakadia/awesome-azure) - Everything about Azure.
 - [awesome-solana-development-resources](https://github.com/dharniel45/awesome-solana-development-resources) - This is a curated list of amazing resources to kickstart your Solana development Journey.
 - [awesome-software-development-resources](https://github.com/diegorv/awesome-software-development-resources) - A curated list of awesome things related to Software Development ♥.
-- [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
-If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [awesome-riscv](https://github.com/Dragon-Git/awesome-riscv) - Awesome riscv repository.
 - [awesome-sauce](https://github.com/dunstontc/awesome-sauce) - :sunglasses:.
 - [awesome-dynamic-scene-reconstruction](https://github.com/DynaVis/awesome-dynamic-scene-reconstruction) - A curated list of awesome neural scene reconstruction datasets and papers, inspired by awesome-computer-vision.